Fluid Dynamics & Materials Processing |

 The temperature profile of the center and edge in the solution was recorded with the thermocouples, as shown in Fig. 10A.
 Fig. 10B shows the temperature profile of the edge and center and warming rate.
 For the case of the W/O pipe group, the temperature difference increased and then decreased, a maximum approached in the temperature range of −150°C~−80°C. The average heating rate in the center of this group was 138.6 °C/min.
 However, for the case of the Mag-waring group, there was uniform with no obvious change in the temperature profile of the edge and center, and the average heating rate is 42.2 °C/min.

 Thermal stress during the warming phase of the cryopreservation protocol is responsible for structural damage of UAs.
-The maximum thermal stress images in the ideal shape can be expressed as a simplified “thermal shock equation” as Formula (11) described [31,41].
+The maximum thermal stress in the ideal shape can be expressed as a simplified “thermal shock equation” as Formula (11) described [31,41].

 The work by Pegg et al. [16] showed that the fracture occurred mainly in the temperature range of −150°C ~ −100°C. Therefore, the current study on the thermal stress analysis of UAs mainly focuses on this temperature zone during warming.
 With the theoretical calculation and computational analysis, as shown in Fig. 11, the thermal stress of UAs dramatically decreased and then became flat after −100°C in the water bath group.
-Both of them images and images in the mag-warming group were less than those of the water bath group at −140°C~−100°C. As rational elastomers, the thermal stress of frozen UAs tends to exceed the ultimate stress easily at −150°C~0°C. With the increase of temperature, the phase transition of VS55 occurred and the elastic modulus increased significantly.
+Both of them and in the mag-warming group were less than those of the water bath group at −140°C~−100°C. As rational elastomers, the thermal stress of frozen UAs tends to exceed the ultimate stress easily at −150°C~0°C. With the increase of temperature, the phase transition of VS55 occurred and the elastic modulus increased significantly.

 *Data are expressed as mean ± SD.
 Different letters above the columns indicate significant differences (p < 0.05) according to Duncan’s multiple range test.